Hendini-25/quantum-systems-architecture/README.md

 ### **QSSD (Quantum State Storage Drive)**

-A phase-corrected quantum memory protocol using ancilla-based detection to validate and correct collapse-derived bit states.
+A phase-corrected quantum memory protocol using ancilla-based quantum non-destructive measurement (QND) to validate and correct collapse-derived bit states.

-> *(Note: This conceptual simultaneous file download quantum storage device has protocols that are currently invalidated by the no-cloning theorem.
-These invalidations affect the functionality of related technologies.
-I will publish more details in the not-too-distant future.)*
+> *(Note: This device )*

 ### **Quantum Brain**

 A neuromorphic quantum architecture using self-reinforcing collapse patterns and quaternary logic routing

 > *(Note: Mostly Complete.
-The protocols of the "QSSD" that are invalidated by the no-cloning theorem are not invalidated to the same degree in the case of their application(s) in the "Quantum Brain.")*
+The quantum aspect of the Quantum Brain is not necessary for it to be useful.
+Its quantum aspects, including qubits and the usage of protocols from the QSSD, are to increase its capabilities.)*